GURUFOCUS.COM » STOCK LIST » Financial Services » Banks » Republic Bank (Ghana) PLC (XGHA:RBGH) » Definitions » Piotroski F-Score

 No. 35, Sixth Avenue, North Ridge, P. O. Box CT 4603, Cantonments, Accra, GHA, 4603

-Republic Bank (Ghana) PLC is engaged in investment banking, corporate banking, retail banking, mortgage banking, asset management services, and property management and development.
-Its segments are Retail or Consumer Banking, Corporate Banking, Microfinance, and Mortgage Banking where consumer banking involves private banking services, private customer current accounts, deposits, investment savings products, custody, credit, and consumer loans; mortgage banking involves mortgage services; corporate banking provides direct debit facilities, current accounts, overdrafts, loans, and foreign currency; and microfinance banking incorporates savings account, loan and other credit facilities.
+Republic Bank (Ghana) PLC is engaged in investment banking, corporate banking, retail banking, mortgage banking, custody services, and pension management.
+Its reportable segments are Retail or Consumer Banking, Corporate Banking, Microfinance, and Mortgage Banking.
+The Consumer Banking segment involves private banking services, private customer current accounts, deposits, investment savings products, custody, credit, and consumer loans; Mortgage banking involves mortgage services; Corporate banking provides direct debit facilities, current accounts, overdrafts, loans, and foreign currency; and Microfinance banking incorporates savings account, loan, and other credit facilities.
+The maximum revenue is generated from its Corporate banking segment.

 No Headlines